Ceremony (Deftones song): Release

-"Ceremony" was released on January 26, 2021, by Reprise Records as the third single from Deftones' ninth studio album, Ohms.
+"Ceremony" impacted US rock radio on January 26, 2021, making it the third single from Ohms.
 (Note: Some sources treat the release of the "Ceremony" music video as the song's single release.)
 In promotion for the song, a playthrough video featuring the guitarist Stephen Carpenter performing the song on electric guitar was released in April 2021.
 "Ceremony" peaked at number nine on the Billboard Mainstream Rock chart and reached number 26 on the Rock & Alternative Airplay chart.

 Official remix

 An official remix of "Ceremony" was created by the hyperpunk duo WHOKILLEDXIX and released by Reprise Records on June 4, 2021.
 According to John Hill of Revolver, Deftones approached the group to reinterpret the track, which they transformed from what Hill called a "slow-burning number" into a chaotic and aggressive version that used Moreno's vocals as an additional texture.
 In an interview, the members Yung Skayda and Karm the Tool described the process as challenging, explaining that their high-energy style initially clashed with the slower pace of the original song.
 Karm recounted that after several unsuccessful attempts, the duo decided to embrace their own approach during a studio session, ultimately producing the final version over the course of a month.